TheMilkMan6669/tardquest-standalone/README.md

 # Build instructions
 - Clone repo or download source code
 - Drop files in a folder
+- Download the latest [TardQuest](https://github.com/packardbell95/tardquest) source code
+- Place the files from the /src/ folder into /GameData? (in the standalone build's root folder)
-- Open a terminal in said folder
+- Open a terminal in the main standalone folder
 - Run the following commands:
 ```
 npm install